axelmarmet/protein_protein_interaction/msa_transformer_example/README.md

 ## MSA?

-A multiple sequence alignment consists of a set of evo- lutionarily related protein sequences.
-Since real protein sequences are likely to have insertions, dele- tions, and substitutions, the sequences are aligned by minimizing a Levenshtein distance-like metric over all the sequences.
+A multiple sequence alignment consists of a set of evolutionarily related protein sequences.
+Since real protein sequences are likely to have insertions, deletions, and substitutions, the sequences are aligned by minimizing a Levenshtein distance-like metric over all the sequences.
 In practice heuristic alignment schemes are used.

 ## Contact prediction pipeline